GBOL67/Establishing-Communication-Between-MATLAB-and-Arduino-Uno-via-Serial-Port./README.md

-# Establishing Communication Between MATLAB and Arduino Uno via Serial Port.
+# Establishing Communication Between MATLAB and Arduino Uno via Wireless UART.

 ## OBJECTIVE.
  The purpose of the tutorial is to write and read data to and from an Arduino board.